misakar/mana/docs/mana_sqlinit.md

     is sqlite3) and use flask blueprint to organize your project.

 ### create database
-you can use manage.py to create and manage your database
+you can use manage.py to create and manage your database<br/>
 1. create migration

     $ python manage.py db init